Brain Scans Find Differences But No Injury In U.S. Diplomats Who Fell Ill In Cuba

 "The most important thing is that there were differences," Verma says.

 The differences were subtle and involved measures of brain volume, brain networks and the fibers that carry signals around the brain.
-The differences were most apparent in an area called the cerebellum, which is involved in balance and movement.
-They also were found in areas of the brain that process sound.
+They were most apparent in an area called the cerebellum, which is involved in balance and movement, and were also found in areas of the brain that process sound.

 Differences in those areas, Verma says, might help explain why the workers reported symptoms involving balance and hearing.